 In 2009, Mallory-Johnson launched her debut novels, "Sense of Love," and "L.A Summer: Friends Til' the Blood End," making a lasting impression on the literary world by quickly becoming known for writing complex, heartfelt stories that embody the human experience.
 Her compelling characters are as true to life as a next door neighbor.

 In addition to novel writing, Mallory-Johnson works is an Adjunct Professor and teaches literature and humanities classes at the collegiate level.
 When her time allows she coaches aspiring writers.

-Mallory-Johnson received her bachelors degree in Business from Texas Southern University, and her Masters Degree in Social Work from San Diego State University.
+Mallory-Johnson received a Bachelor's degree in Business Administration from Texas Southern University and a Masters Degree in Social Work from San Diego State University.
 She resides in her native state of California with her family.